 Will we disclose the information we collect to anyone?

-We do not sell, trade, or rent your personal or sensitive information to others or disclose it to overseas recipients.
+We do not sell, trade, or rent your personal or sensitive information to others.

-We will disclose your information to the organisations set out above including contractors who supply services to us or to others in the event of a corporate sale, merger, reorganisation, dissolution or similar event.
+We may disclose personal information between our related bodies corporate, or to others in the event of a corporate sale, merger, reorganisation, dissolution or similar event where permitted under the Privacy Act.
 However, we will take all reasonable steps to ensure that they protect your information in the same way that we do.

 We may provide your information to others if we are required to do so by law or under some unusual other circumstances which the Privacy Act permits.

 How can you check, update or change the information we are holding?

 Upon receipt of your written request and enough information to allow us to identify the information, we will disclose to you the personal information we hold about you.
 We will also correct, amend or delete any personal information that we agree is inaccurate, irrelevant, out of date or incomplete.

 If you wish to access or correct your personal information please write to:

 The Privacy Officer